-Should I use IRES or 2A (and which 2A) in my polycistronic expression cassette?
+Should I use IRES or 2A in my polycistronic expression cassette?

 When designing a gene expression vector to co-express multiple ORFs under the control of a single promoter, you can choose to place multiple ORFs behind the promoter, separated by linkers such as the internal ribosome entry site (IRES) or the 2A family peptides.
 For either type of linker, multiple proteins will be produced from a single mRNA transcript.

 The most commonly used IRES element, and also the one used by VectorBuilder, is derived from the encephalomyocarditis virus (EMCV).
 It functions by acting as an additional ribosome recruitment site, allowing translation initiation to occur at an internal region of the mRNA in addition to the primary translation initiation site.

 The 2A peptides are short (~18-25 aa) peptides derived from viruses.
 They are often called “self-cleaving” peptides, which will produce multiple proteins from the same transcript.
 2A peptides do not entirely “self-cleave,” as they function by making the ribosome skip the synthesis of the glycine and proline peptide bond at the C-terminal end of the 2A element, causing separation between the end of the 2A sequence and downstream peptide.
 As a result, the upstream protein will have a few extra 2A residues added to its C terminus while the downstream protein will have an extra proline added to its N terminus.
 There are four commonly used 2A peptides, P2A, T2A, E2A and F2A, that are derived from four different viruses.

 Pros and cons of the two types of linkers